groverlab/groverlab.github.io/_hnbfpr/2024-06-10-priority-mail.markdown

 So that's the answer to my question.  *Is there anything that you could put in a small Priority Mail box that would exceed the maximum weight of 70 pounds?*  **No**.
 If you want to use a small Priority Mail box to send someone a Taylor-Swift-legs-worth of osmium, go right ahead, the Postal Service won't argue with you.

-Well, that's not strictly true.

-Neutron stars have a density of about 3.7 x 10^20 grams per cubic centimeter.
+Well, maybe you *can* exceed the weight limit of the small Priority Mail box, but you'll have to leave the solar system to do it.
+The closest neutron star is about 400 light years away, and it has a density of about 3.7 x 10^20 grams per cubic centimeter.
 A small Priority Mail box filled with neutron star matter would weigh about 4.6 x 10^20 kilograms, or about the same as [Tethys](https://en.wikipedia.org/wiki/Tethys_(moon)), Saturn's 660-mile-wide moon.
 And that would *most definitely* exceed the 70-pound weight limit for Priority Mail.

 So if you're mailing a neutron star, use FedEx.